Top 10 Generic Subtype Supports in Magic: The Gathering

 Which card do you prefer?

 Today's spells can boost about any faction, and I particularly recommend them alongside powerful groups like wizards, elves, goblins, vampires, and merfolk.
 Boosted by one another, numerous inexpensive spells can prove more deadly than high-cost ones, and players using this strategy can include fewer lands in their deck since they don't need as much mana.

-Remember that today's cards are useful deck-building tools since you can easily switch them between themes, but for now, as we await Wizards of the Coast's next expansion of subtype-supporting spells, vote for your favorite card and I'll see you at our next MTG countdown!
+Remember that today's cards are useful deck-building tools since you can easily switch them between themes.
+For now, as we await Wizards of the Coast's next expansion of subtype-supporting spells, vote for your favorite card, and I'll see you at our next MTG countdown!